loveencounterflow/brightness-and-gamma-applet/README.md

 1. Right click on the applet
 2. From "Screen" submenu click on a screen
 3. From "Outputs" submenu click on an output

-## Source code
-Browse the source of the applet in the [original repository](https://github.com/cardsurf/brightness-and-gamma-applet).